0602-lxd/xindi_lu_svg/README.md

-# xindi_lu_svg
+# lu_xindi_svg

 ## Description
 1055-01-20s SVG Icon Set
 This is my SVG Assignment.
 My SVG icon theme  is the monster's family.I created 10 icons about monsters, each icon can be hovered to change color and select ID.

 ## Installation
 There is no installation process for this repo.Simply pulldown and start working!